arlabotai/aws-mfa-token-generator/README.md

 ---

 ## Common errors:

+0. Close all <arla> projects in your editor (VS Code) to reset the terminals and clear any cached profiles from the session.

 1. `AccessDenied: User: arn:aws:iam::<ACCOUNT_ID>:user/user@example.com is not authorized to perform: s3:GetObject on resource: "arn:aws:s3:::<aws-resources>/<aws-resources-id>" with an explicit deny in an identity-based policy`